bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-05-POW Randwick.markdown

 ## <a id="RLSGenerics"></a> Generic Rooms

-Generic Rooms for the Schematic Design stage are located in s1607004-AR-INH-GENRIC.rvt Revit file.
+Generic Rooms for the Schematic Design stage are located in RCR-BVN-ARC-50-RVT-00M-NL00040 - ASB - GENERIC ROOMS.rvt Revit file.

 The following rooms will be captured: